Kun Yee

 Kun Yee alias Chalermphol Waehama (born December 11, 1976), also known as Daddy, is a Thai singer, police officer, producer and television personality active in Indonesia.
-He is also a Dangdut star, referred to in the media as the " Prince of Thailand Dangdut", he has appeared in more than 40 films, and earned numerous accolades, and has a significant following in Indonesia and South East Asia.
+He is also a dangdut star, referred to in the media as the " Prince of Thailand Dangdut", he has appeared in more than 40 films, and earned numerous accolades, and has a significant following in Indonesia and South East Asia.

 Yee began his career with appearances in several television shows in the early 1990s.
-He made his dangdut debut in 1996 with the single "Pangeran Dangdut" a cover song from a song that made a hit in 1995 when sung by the real Pangeran dangdut or Prince of dangdut, Abiem Ngesti from Indonesia.
+He made his dangdut debut in 1996 with the single "Pangeran Dangdut" a cover song from a song that was a hit in 1995 by the real pangeran dangdut or Prince of dangdut, Abiem Ngesti from Indonesia.